-Following a gathering activity, a brief period of settling and focusing attention, teachers will introduce clear learning objectives, two or three specific ideas or skills that will direct all activities.
+Following a gathering activity, a brief period of settling and focusing attention, teachers will introduce clear learning objectives or a big question, two or three specific ideas or skills that will direct all activities.
 These will be incremental with explicit and concise targets.